Lokwee/Predicting-Breast-Cancer/README.md

 Breast lumps are either classified as benign or malignant where malignant is the cancerous form.
 This project creates a model that could be used to classify cell lumps as benign or malignant hence diagnose breast cancer.
 Using correlation, I find that perimeter, radius, area, compactness, concavity, and concave points are the most highly correlated with diagnosis (All showing a correlation of higher than 0.5).
 Using these features, I split the data into a training and testing set and use this to build Logistic regression, K-Nearest Neighbors, Support Vector Machines, Decision Tree, Random Forest, and Gaussian Naive Bayes models.
-After checking for accuracy, Random Forest proves to be the most accurate model at 93% accuracy. we can further improve this model by removing the least important feature -- compactness-mean -- which has an importance of less than 0.1.
+After checking for accuracy, Random Forest proves to be the most accurate model at 93% accuracy.
+It is worth noting that this model can be further improved by removing the least important feature -- compactness-mean -- which has an importance of less than 0.1.

 Attribute Information: